Advocate2020/KwanoHealthCenter/readme.md

 The system was developed using laravel 5.8.

-Once you download the project dont forget to run nmp install.
+Once you download the project dont forget to run npm install.